uamv/glance-that/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 3.0 =
+* Adds 'Add New' quick links and filtering of constants

 = 2.8 =
 * Glance That now utilizes ajax for easier editing of glances.
 There is also support for a few additional statuses and some minor style enhancements.